Saturday, June 26, 2010

 2. Where it is darkest, the light shines brightest.

-he time we left, ALL involved had been strengthened, encouraged, loved, and edified.
+So, by the time we left, ALL involved had been strengthened, encouraged, loved, and edified.
 The team was a great encouragement to this small church.
 The simple fact that the team had come so far to bless them, in the middle of nowhere, moved them and challenged them to greater outreach around themselves.
 Tears flowed when we left.

-nk God for your prayers for this mission, and for our family.
+We thank God for your prayers for this mission, and for our family.
 One day, you'll see the results of these prayers – in heaven, if not before!

-Christ with you,
+Serving Christ with you,

 Betty Best (for Don)